Arya Stark: A Dance with Dragons

 Arya remains blind in the service of the House of Black and White for half a year.
-She continues to dream through the eyes of her direwolf Nymeria, but speaks of it to no one.
+She continues to dream through the eyes of her direwolf, Nymeria, but speaks of it to no one.
 While she is blind, Arya wanders the streets of Braavos under the identity of "Beth", a blind beggar girl, and becomes better at sensing without her eyes, as well as lying and detecting the lies of others.

 After skinchanging into a stray tomcat that followed her back to the temple, Arya is able to identify the Kindly Man as the person who sneak-attacks her with a stick every night and later surprise-hits him.
-For this achievement, she passes the test and regains her vision, and is given her first assassination assignment.
-When she successfully poisons a crooked insurance salesman without rousing any suspicion or collateral damage, the Kindly Man gives Arya an acolyte's robe and assigns her to begin her first apprenticeship inserted within a theatrical group.
+For this achievement, she passes her test of blindness and regains her vision, and she is given her first assassination assignment.
+When she successfully poisons a crooked insurance salesperson without rousing any suspicion or collateral damage, the Kindly Man gives Arya an acolyte's robe and assigns her to begin her first apprenticeship embedded within a theatrical group.

 The Winds of Winter

 An excerpt chapter from the yet-to-be-published sixth book of the series, named "Mercy", was released on George R. R. Martin's official website on March 27, 2014.
-In the chapter, Arya assumes the identity of an apprentice stage actress under the alias Mercedene (or "Mercy" for short).
-She performs in a Braavosi theatrical play, The Bloody Hand, a dramatized parody of the recent Westerosi political events in King's Landing, in which she plays a maiden who is the rape victim of the titular evil dwarf Hand (a demonized version of Tyrion Lannister).
+In the chapter, Arya assumes the identity of an apprentice stage actress under the alias Mercedene ("Mercy", for short).
+She performs in a Braavosi theatrical play, The Bloody Hand, a dramatized parody of the recent Westerosi political events in King's Landing, in which she plays a maiden and rape victim of the titular evil dwarf Hand: a demonized version of Tyrion Lannister.

 When the Westerosi treasurer Harys Swyft arrives in Braavos with an envoy to negotiate with the Iron Bank for loans, Arya's theatre group is employed to perform the play to entertain the guests.
-As the play is about to begin Arya recognizes one of the envoy guards as Rafford (also known as Raff the Sweetling), a former subordinate of Gregor Clegane who killed her injured friend Lommy.
-She seduces Rafford and lures him to her own room, before slicing his femoral artery, rendering him unable to walk.
-When Rafford begs for a healer, Arya cuts his throat in the same fashion as he had killed Lommy and throws his corpse into a canal.
+As the play is about to begin, Arya recognizes one of the envoy guards as Rafford (also known as Raff "the Sweetling"), a former subordinate of Gregor Clegane who killed her friend Lommy.
+She seduces Rafford and lures him to her room before slicing his femoral artery, rendering him unable to walk.
+When Rafford begs for a healer, Arya cuts his throat in the same fashion that he had killed Lommy and throws his corpse into a canal.
 She heads back to perform the play, knowing this murder will most likely ruin her Mercedene identity.

 Television series

 Left: Arya's smallsword "Needle" as shown in the TV series.

 Right: The costumes worn by Arya and her companion Sandor Clegane in the TV series Game of Thrones.

-Arya Stark is portrayed by English actress Maisie Williams in the television adaption of the book series, this being Williams' first role as an actress.
-Williams was chosen from among 300 actresses across England.
+Arya Stark is portrayed by English actress Maisie Williams in the television adaptation of the book series; it was Williams's first acting role.
+Williams was chosen from among 300 actresses tested across England.

 Maisie Williams plays the role of Arya Stark in the television series.